Original Source : The Interview Portal

 What did you study?

 I had great leaders in the team in my initial learning phase who channelized me to do what I love.
 There I got to know that I was good in research and development.
-I also published a research article in gear design.
+I also published a research article on gear design.
 I have filed a patent application for that design.
-I Later became a co-leader of the team and became good in decision making and managing the team.
-I got to know how important it is to have a vision for the team or organisation you are working with.
+I later became a co-leader of the team and became good in decision making and managing the team.
+I got to know how important it is to have a vision for the team or the organization you are working with.
 There I practically tried almost everything to find out what I am good at.
-I had lots of falls as a leader in the initial days but then I realised that together is better.
+I had lots of falls as a leader in the initial days but then realized that together is better.

 Can you talk a bit about your internship experience?

 During the final semester, I also interned at Scolarian, a bike design startup based in Coimbatore.
 Here I was involved in design and development of the belt drive system for bicycles.
 Being involved in research and development I learnt that, if you can work on something for hours without getting tired then that’s your passion.

 I got placed at Escorts Ltd through campus placements.
 Escorts has 3 divisions – Construction Equipment, Tractors and Railway Products.
 I am working in the construction equipment division.
 I am responsible for vendor development.

 I work with R&D and our vendors to optimize processes to improve efficiency and reduce manufacturing costs.
 In my role I need to have a good understanding of the market and meet new/existing vendors, understand their processes.
 My aim is to learn something new everyday which will help me perform my role better.

 Please don’t become engineers due to peer pressure or parental pressure.
 Take it up only if you have a genuine passion for science and technology.
 Try experimenting with different things until you find something you love doing.

 Instead of wasting time in social networks, explore new trends and try to learn how much ever you can.
 Nothing can replace planned hard work.
 Most importantly, before taking any major decision, ask yourself why you are doing it.